autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 ### Step 2 - Listing the projects

 Following the hierarchy, we're going to list all of the projects available inside one hub.
-For that we'll need to provide the hub id as input of the get projects query.
+For that, we'll need to provide the hub id as input for the get projects query.

-Go ahead and copy the id of the hub you're using, move to the GetProjects pane and paste the id in the proper field, just like in the gif below:
+Go ahead and copy the id of the hub you're using, move to the `GetProjects` pane and paste the id in the proper field, just like in the gif below:

 ![GET projects](../../assets/images/getprojects.gif)
 ![GET projects](../assets/images/getprojects.gif)

 Now you'll need to find the project that hosts your Revit 2024 designs for this tutorial.

-This tutorial is using the project `AEC DM Bootcamp Project`, that's already visible in the first page of the response.
+This tutorial uses the project `AEC DM Bootcamp Project`, which is already visible on the first page of the response.

 In case your hub has many projects making the one you need to use missing from the first page (or even hard to find), there's a way to filter the response.